qmk/qmk_firmware/keyboards/xo87/rgb/keymaps/default/readme.md

-# The default keymap for rgb
+# The default keymap for the XO87 RGB